 The forensic laboratory must have 1M DTT (ph 8.0, the recipe of course supplied), and mol bio quality water.
 All other components are supplied in the kit.
 The final concentration of DTT used in the Sample Prep solution is ~12.5 mM.

 Q: Can SPERM HY-LITER be used on smear slides often included in sexual assault evidence collection kits?

-A: SPERM HY-LITER is a very effective and efficient staining method for smear slides and extracts.
-In fact the more dense the cell preparation, the greater the need for SPERM HY-LITER – which performs particularly well in dense cell preparations.
+SPERM HY-LITER is a very effective and efficient staining method for smear slides and extracts.
+In fact the denser the cell preparation, the greater the need for SPERM HY-LITER – which performs particularly well in dense cell preparations.

 Q: What equipment does the laboratory have to have in order to visualize SPERM HY-LITER stained slides?